 Should we shut down negative or traumatic stories about birth, especially when we are expecting?
-Or do we risk silencing women whose voice desperately needs to be heard?
-And are we missing an opportunity to clarify our own needs in preparation for a positive birth in the process?
+Or are we missing an opportunity to clarify our own needs in preparation for a positive birth?
+And do we risk silencing women whose voice desperately needs to be heard, in the process?

 Debby Gould and Melissa Bruijn are founders of Birthtalk.org, where, for 15 years, they have supported women in healing from a traumatic birth, and guided them towards empowering and positive subsequent births.
 They are also authors of new book, “How to Heal a Bad Birth: making sense, making peace and moving on.”

 We saw on Instagram recently, a comment that we often hear expressed.